Updated on July 11th, 2021, by Magdalena Korgul

 There are a few software development models, and each has its pros and cons.
 Nevertheless, they all have one thing in common: whichever one you choose, it will influence your requirements management as well as other parts of the development.
-To begin with, requirements represent an early phase of the process, so it’d certainly affect the whole software, if for example sufficient time won’t be allocated in understanding operational concepts.
+To begin with, requirements represent an early phase of the process, so it’d certainly affect the whole software if for example sufficient time won’t be allocated in understanding operational concepts.
 Another tricky part is usually related to accomodating the requirements to project changes.
 How can you deal with these problems?
 Before you even start, you need to choose the right project management model for your software, and then adapt your requirements documentation strategy to your choice.
-In this article we present you 3 most common models, which involve entirely different approaches to requirements management.
+In this article, we present you the 3 most popular project management methodologies, which involve entirely different approaches to requirements management.

 Project management approaches